bkemboi394/Python-Web-Scrapping-and-Natural-Language-Processing/README.md

 * Web Scraping and Sentiment Analysis of Product Reviews Across eCommerce Platforms Using Python

-* More explanation on the process involved can be found on my medium account at
+* More explanation on the process involved can be found on my medium account: [https://medium.com/me/stories/public]